urbanairship/objectstate/README.md

 ## Notes

-ObjectState never alters any object that is passed to it, instead making a deep copy for use internally.
+ObjectState will never alter any object that is passed to it, instead it makes a deep copy for use internally.
 Likewise, it only ever emits a deep copy of its state in order to avoid outside mutation.

 For performance reasons, deep copy is implemented using `JSON.parse(JSON.stringify(state))`, which has a few limitations.